 A major driver behind the expected growth in hazelnut sales is the chocolate category.
 From the total consumption of hazelnuts, 90% are used in confectionery as a side-ingredient in chocolate, biscuits and sweets.

 If we take a look at Nutella, a big part of why it’s so popular is because it evokes a sense of nostalgia.
 The hazelnut spread is a common post-school snack for children especially in Europe, spread over tartines (slices of bread).
-When they grow up, they enjoy eating it as a comfort food.
+When they grow up, they enjoy eating it as comfort food.
 And during the pandemic, the trend toward nostalgic flavors isn’t going away, as consumers continue to seek comfort from food and beverages.

 Another factor is because it introduces a new flavor to the usual chocolate products.
 Millennial consumers in particular love to try new flavors, and hazelnut is a versatile ingredient that can be applied to sweet and savory dishes alike, from simple dishes like sandwiches and salads to complex desserts and chocolates.
 Its application in sweet dishes goes well beyond bread and crepes: calzones, bombolones, ice creams, donuts, croissants, milkshakes, and so on.
-In Indonesia, hazelnut and chocolate combination raised to popularity when incorporated in dishes like martabak and toast.
+In Indonesia, the chocolate-hazelnut combination raised to popularity when incorporated in dishes like martabak and toast.

 How you can take this opportunity to leverage your business

 The nutty, buttery flavor of hazelnut comes out as an innovation in the global confectionery market.
 A lot of chocolate manufacturers are beginning to use hazelnut to re-introduce their signature product lines, like Lindt with their chocolate spread, and M&M’s with their chocolate candies.
-Manufacturers have also taken notice of this trend and responded with hazelnut milk, hazelnut spread, hazelnut-flavored coffee and chocolate bars with hazelnuts.
+Manufacturers have also taken notice of this trend and responded with hazelnut milk, hazelnut spread, hazelnut-flavored coffee, and chocolate bars with hazelnuts.

 In a survey conducted by Northwest Hazelnut Company in the U.S., results showed that consumers were interested in seeing hazelnut incorporated in mixed nuts or trail nuts, baked goods (cookies, muffins or bread), chocolate bars or candy, fruit and nut bars, salad dressings, and granolas or cereals.
 As for hazelnut flavor combinations of interest, it was chocolate, caramel, coffee, vanilla, sea salt, and coconut, respectively.

-PT Freyabadi Indotama is a chocolate manufacturer with over 25 years of experience in supplying large volumes of chocolate products to clients around the Asia Pacific region as well as providing fully customized chocolate manufacturing solutions for some of the largest ice cream and confectionery brands in the world.
-We specialize in both compound and couverture chocolates and can produce them in paste, syrup, coin, block, stick, chunk and chip form.
+PT Freyabadi Indotama is a chocolate manufacturer with over 25 years of experience in supplying large volumes of chocolate products to clients around the Asia-Pacific region as well as providing fully customized chocolate manufacturing solutions for some of the largest ice cream and confectionery brands in the world.
+We specialize in both compound and couverture chocolates and can produce them in paste, syrup, coin, block, stick, chunk, and chip form.
 We also produce two lines of foodservice chocolate brands: Tulip Chocolate and Embassy Chocolate.

-We’ve also recently launched our Chocolate Hazelnut Topping, an oil-based liquid topping – the first of its kind in the Indonesian market.
+Recently we have launched our Chocolate Hazelnut Topping, an oil-based liquid topping – the first of its kind in the Indonesian market.
 It sets slowly, stays soft inside and on top of cold desserts, and has a glossy finish, making it the perfect topping for your ice cream, sundae, frozen yoghurt, pancake, waffles, and hot and cold dessert products.